Legal Information: Guam

 Who can get an order of protection?

-You can get an order of protection against a “family or household member” who has committed acts of domestic abuse against you.
+You can get an order of protection against an adult or minor “family or household member” who has committed acts of domestic abuse against you.
 Family or household members include:

-3. a person you are dating or have dated (adult or minor);
+• someone you are dating or have dated;

-4. a person with whom you have had a sexual relationship (adult or minor);
+• someone you have or had a sexual relationship with;

 Note: You can file the petition for yourself, your minor child, or on behalf of another person as long as you have personal knowledge that this person has been abused.
-Also, an adult household member can file for an order on behalf of a minor child in the household.2
+Also, an adult household member can file on behalf of a minor child in the household.2

 1 7 Guam Code § 40101(d)